nickmiller-iit/SoybeanLooper/AnalysisNotes.md

 Used trimmomatic to trim low quality sequence.
 Also ran an adaptor clipping step.
 No evidence of adaptor contamination, but it can't hurt!

+### QC of trimmed data

+Re-ran fastqc on the trimmed paired data.
+Paired reads look good, quality is hig, no overrepresented sequences, 25,075,929 pairs of reads retained.